backtracking/functory/README.txt

 *                                                                        *
 **************************************************************************

-This is Mapreduce minimal documentation.
+This is Factory minimal documentation.